whatisnuclear/website/msr.md

     exciting in MSRs since 1969.
 They plan on having both an experimental 2MW FHR and an experimental 2MW MSR operational by 2020. </p>

 <p>Several start-up companies have emerged to commercialize molten salt reactors.
-Hailing from MIT,
+In Canada, <a
-Leslie Dewan and Mark Massie started <a href="http://www.transatomicpower.com/">Transatomic</a> to build a MSR fueled largely by processed nuclear waste from traditional reactors.
-In Canada, <a href="https://terrestrialenergy.com/">Terrestrial Energy</a> is working on small modular MSRs, featuring small reactor vessels that can be swapped out of a plant every 7 years or so. <a href="http://thorconpower.com/">ThorCon</a> is using its extensive experience in the ship-building
+href="https://terrestrialenergy.com/">Terrestrial Energy</a> is working on small modular MSRs, featuring small reactor vessels that can be swapped out of a plant every 7 years or so. <a href="http://thorconpower.com/">ThorCon</a> is using its extensive experience in the ship-building